Voice amplification: What devices will amplify my voice?

 There are several similar voice amplification devices available on the marketplace that are designed to amplify a softer voice.
 Here are a few options that you may want to explore:

-- Wireless Voice Amplifier WB711 by WinBridge (available from amazon.ca) is a small amplification unit with a wireless headset that is designed to amplify the user’s voice for small group settings.
+- Wireless Voice Amplifier by WinBridge (at Amazon Canada) is a small amplification unit with a wireless headset that is designed to amplify the user’s voice for small group settings.
 The device is compact in size, can be placed up to several feet away and is designed to last through eight hours of use.
-This product costs about $90 (Cdn).
+This product costs about $60 to $90 (CDN).

-- ChatterVOX 6 Voice Speech Amplifier by ChatterVOX (available from Harris Communications) is a personal speech amplifier that is designed to raise the speaker’s voice about 22 decibels at around 3.3 feet.
-The device offers about 8 to 10 hours of operation time.
+- ChatterVOX 6 Voice Speech Amplifier by ChatterVOX (at diglo.com) is a personal speech amplifier that is designed to raise the speaker’s voice about 22 decibels at around 3.3 feet.
+The device offers about eight to ten hours of operation time.
 Special Needs Computers offers this device along with options for several peripherals - such as different microphones and chargers - at an additional cost.
-This device costs around $280 (U.S.) plus a shipping fee from Harris Communications.
-At Special Needs Computers, this product costs about $535.50 (Cdn).
+This device costs around $280 (USD), plus a shipping fee from Harris Communications.
+At Special Needs Computers, this product costs about $480 (CDN).

 One option that you may be interested in is using an app to make your smart phone’s microphone send your voice to an amplifier or external speaker, such as a Bluetooth speaker.